 He attended State University of New York College at Oswego, intending on becoming a high school biology teacher.
-A student of genetics, and a course on human evolution, he was hooked on research.
-In that semester, he immediate applied his problem-solving skills to an early flaw he recognized in DNA-DNA hybridization, a method being used at the time to estimate evolutionary relationship
+After a course genetics, and another human evolution, he was hooked on research.
+In that semester, he immediately applied his problem-solving skills to an early flaw he recognized in DNA-DNA hybridization, a method being used at the time to estimate evolutionary relationship

 s among species of birds.
 He called an expert on the matter and offered a mathematical correction to the problem of the assumption of base composition homogeneity.
 That expert was Dr. Vincent Sarich, at UC Berkeley.
 His advisor, Dr. Peter Rosenbaum, counseled him to be a generalist in science – to learn everything he could, from anyone he could.
 He carries this advice with him to this day.